cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

 [//]: # "Add any question that is still open.
 It makes it easier for the reader to have the open questions accumulated here instead of them being acattered along the doc"

-* What happens if host already exists and than we configure mandatory claims that he doesn't check - Documentation
+* What happens if host already exists and than we configure enforced claims that he doesn't check - Documentation
 * What about claims that are dictioneires - Out Of Scope.

 ## Documentation

-* When mandatory claims or mapping is changed all relevant hosts need to be updated.
+* When enforced claims or mapping is changed all relevant hosts need to be updated.
-* When mapping of mandatory claim is changed or added mandatory claims need to be added.
+* When mapping of enforced claim is changed or added enforced claims need to be added.

 ## Definition of Done

 - Solution designed is approved
 - Test plan is reviewed
 - Acceptance criteria have been met
 - Tests are implemented according to test plan
 - The behaviour is documented in Conjur Open Source and Enterprise
 - All relevant components are released